kyma-project/lifecycle-manager/README.md

 This abstraction of a template is used for generically deploying instances of a module within a Kyma Runtime at a specific Release Group we call `Channel` (for more information, visit the respective Chapter in the [Concept for Modularization](https://github.com/kyma-project/community/tree/main/concepts/modularization#release-channels)).
 It contains not only a specification of a Module with it's different components through [OCM Component Descriptors](https://github.com/gardener/component-spec/blob/master/doc/proposal/02-component-descriptor.md).

-These serve as small-scale BOM's for all contents included in a module and can be interpreted by Lifecycle Manager and [Module Manager](https://github.com/kyma-project/module-manager/) to correctly install a module. (for more information, please have a look at the respective chapter in the [Kyma Modularization Concept](https://github.com/kyma-project/community/tree/main/concepts/modularization#component-descriptor))
+These serve as small-scale BOM's for all contents included in a module and can be interpreted by Lifecycle Manager. to correctly install a module. (for more information, please have a look at the respective chapter in the [Kyma Modularization Concept](https://github.com/kyma-project/community/tree/main/concepts/modularization#component-descriptor))

 ### Versioning and Releasing